dimitri-nicolo/calico/getting-started/cnx/configure-identity-provider.md

        usernameClaim: email
    ```

 1. Apply the secret to your cluster with your OIDC credentials.
-To obtain the values, please consult the documentation of your provider.
+To get the values, consult the documentation of your provider.

    ```
    apiVersion: v1